AMSC22-23/K-ross/README.md

 ```bash
 mpirun -n num_of_processes ./exe
 ```
-set num_of_processes as you prfefer.
+set num_of_processes as you prefer

 ## What to expect